 - CLBS12 — A recipient of SAKIGAKE designation, in Phase 2 testing in Japan and eligible for early conditional approval for the treatment of critical limb ischemia.
 The Japanese SAKIGAKE designation identifies drugs with prominent effectiveness against serious and life-threatening diseases in order to make them available to patients in Japan ahead of the rest of the world.
 Drugs are designated at a comparatively early stage of development and are given priority for clinical trial consultation and review.

-- CLBS14-CMD is in Phase 2 (ESCaPE-CMD Study) proof-of-concept testing for the treatment of coronary microvascular dysfunction.
+- CLBS16 is in Phase 2 (ESCaPE-CMD Study) proof-of-concept testing for the treatment of coronary microvascular dysfunction.

 T Regulatory Cells (Tregs) Technology